 For many, Thanksgiving means hours of cooking, eating tons of comfort foods, cheering for a favorite football team, catching up with family and endless kisses from grandma.
-But for children with autism and their families, it can mean amplified stimuli, overwhelming newness and extra sources of anxiety.
+But for children with autism spectrum disorder (ASD) and their families, it can mean amplified stimuli, overwhelming newness and extra sources of anxiety.

 - Talk to your kiddo about Thanksgiving.

 Use this time to teach about the holiday – the history, traditions and how we celebrate it today.
 Make it fun with a story or consider a countdown calendar.

 - If planning to go somewhere outside your home, talk to the host in advance.

 Discuss potential sensory challenges, how they can affect kids with autism, and how to minimize them, along with other potential situations that might be new for the host.
 Consider all senses (think extra lights, loud conversations, cinnamon-scented décor, new foods, and uncles who constantly pat on the back).

 Explain what to expect and make learning table manners fun.
 Some people on the autism spectrum can eat too quickly, especially when excited.
 Use the skills learned at Hopebridge to focus on appropriate portions and slow down eating.

 - Together, pre-determine a signal he or she can use to tell you when a break is needed.

 Set up a semi-private space where your kiddo can play independently on Thanksgiving if any part of the day becomes a bit too overwhelming.